 Scupper bowls are designed to be connected to an existing plumbing system, and therefore do not come with a water pump.
 For example, if your swimming pool recycles water, you can use a scupper bowl to supplement the existing pump jets.

-What is the advantage to adding a scupper bowl to my pool, fountain, or pond?
+What is the advantage of adding a scupper bowl to my pool, fountain, or pond?

 Why do some bowls come with a copper insert for the scupper lip?